-We are pleased to announce our January 2014 Faculty:
+We are pleased to announce our July 2017 Faculty:

-Karen Brennan received her MFA from Goddard (the former Warren Wilson!) and her PhD from the University of Arizona.
-She is the author of three books of poems, Here on Earth, The Real Enough World as well as, forthcoming in April 2014, little dark; three collections of short stories, Wild Desire, which won the AWP Award for Short Fiction in 1990, The Garden in Which I Walk and Monsters, forthcoming from Four Way Books; and a memoir, Being With Rachel: A Personal Story of Memory and Survival.
-A recipient of a National Endowment of the Arts Award, her essays, stories and poems have appeared in anthologies from Graywolf, Norton, Penguin, Spuytin Duyvil , Michigan, and Georgia among others.
+Karen Brennan - Karen Brennan received her MFA from Goddard (the former Warren Wilson!) and her PhD from the University of Arizona.
+She is the author of three books of poems, Here on Earth, The Real Enough World and, most recently, little dark; three collections of short stories, Wild Desire, which won the AWP Award for Short Fiction in 1990, The Garden in Which I Walk and Monsters, forthcoming from Four Way Books; and a memoir, Being With Rachel: A Personal Story of Memory and Survival.
+A recipient of a National Endowment of the Arts Award, her essays, stories and poems have appeared in anthologies from Graywolf, Norton, Penguin,Spuyten Duyvil , Michigan, and Georgia among others.
 She is Professor of English Emerita from the University of Utah.

 Maurice Manning received his MFA from the University of Alabama, an MA in Literature from the University of Kentucky, and a BA in English from Earlham College.
 Manning’s books are Lawrence Booth’s Book of Visions, A Companion for Owls, Bucolics, The Common Man, and The Gone and the Going Away.
 He has taught at DePauw University and Indiana University and is currently Professor of English and Writer-in-Residence at Transylvania University in Lexington, Kentucky.
 Manning received a Guggenheim Fellowship for 2012.
 In 2013 he was inducted as a member of The Fellowship of Southern Writers.

-Alan Shapiro, a member of the American Academy of Arts and Sciences, has published eleven books of poetry, most recently, Night of the Republic, finalist for the National Book Award.
+Alan Shapiro, a member of the American Academy of Arts and Sciences, has published twelve books of poetry, most recently, Reel to Reel, a finalist for the Pulitzer Prize, and Night of the Republic, finalist for the National Book Award and the Griffin Prize.
+He published two new books in 2016: Life Pig, a book of poems, and That Self-Forgetful Perfectly Useless Concentration, a book of essays, both from University of Chicago Press.
 He has been the winner of the Kingsley Tufts Award, an LA Times Book Award in poetry, and been a finalist in poetry and nonfiction for the National Books Critics Circle Award.
 His next book, Reel to Reel, will appear from University of Chicago Press in 2014.
 A recipient of two awards from the National Endowment for the Arts, a fellowship from the Guggenheim Foundation, the O.B.
 Hardison Jr. Poetry Prize from the Folger Shakespeare Library in Washington D.C., the Sarah Teasdale Award from Wellesley College, and an award in literature from the American Academy of Arts and Letters, Shapiro teaches at the University of North Carolina, Chapel Hill, where he lives with his wife, Callie Warner, and their three children.